Wilderness Advocacy Leadership Training Session (WALTS)

-Join us for a five-day FREE advocacy training
+Join us for a five-day FREE advocacy and leadership training.

 See the form below to apply.

-Each spring, we hold a Wilderness Advocacy Leadership Training Session (WALTS) for new leaders at an inspiring location.
-This event is comprised of powerful learning sessions that are hands-on, experiential, educational, and FUN!
+Each spring, we hold a Wilderness Advocacy Leadership Training Session (WALTS) for members who want to become a Broadband leader.
+This event is comprised of powerful leadership training sessions that are hands-on, experiential, educational, and FUN!
 Our leaders are trained in essential skills to build and motivate Broadbands to use effective and meaningful democratic action to protect the wild places we love most.
 Topics include:

-- How to toughen your stance on ecological issues
+- How to take a stand on ecological issues

 - How to interact and advocate for healthy public lands with elected officials and land management agencies